unt-libraries/untl-metadata-documentation/docs/fields/date.rst

 other ways, it can be difficult to choose the most appropriate formatting.
 This chart is framed for "creation" dates, but applies to any kind of date, to help explain which format is best to express a date.
+(For example, :ref:`coverage dates <coverage-date>` would be reflect "If the item is about" rather than "If the item was created.")

 +---------------------------------------+-------------------------------+-------------------+---------------------------+---------------------------+